geco-bern/sofunCalVal/data/README.md

 ## Use

-Run the script 00_format_benchmark_data.R to generate the benchmark datasets.
+Run the numbered scripts in order to generate the benchmark datasets.
 This require access to the Euler HPC facilities.
 Data will be stored in RDS files in this directory for later use.

 # References